num-num/ubl-invoice/README.md

 ## Examples

 The usage examples are to be updated in a later stage.
-For now, you can find a fairly simple `Sample.php` file in the `src` folder.
+For now, you can find a fairly simple `Sample.php` file in the `example` folder.